EB Garamond: As Classic LaTeX font

 EB Garamond is also distributed via the CTAN mirrors as LaTeX font package.
 Therefore, it can be easily applied to LaTeX based documents by adding \usepackage{ebgaramond} to the document preamble.
-Unfortunately the classic LaTeX font system cannot make use of all characters and OpenType features offered by EB Garamond, but this can be solved by using the XeTeX smartfont subsystem.
+Unfortunately the classic LaTeX font system cannot make use of all characters and OpenType features offered by EB Garamond, but this can be solved by using the XeTeX smart font subsystem.

 Through XeTeX

-Nowadays LaTeX supports the 3 smartfont technologies OpenType, AAT and Graphite directly through XeTeX, which has to be activated in one's LaTeX editor.
+Nowadays LaTeX supports the three smart font technologies OpenType, AAT and Graphite directly through XeTeX, which has to be activated in one's LaTeX editor.
 Using the editor LyX, this can be done by checking a box under LyX > Document > Settings > […] use XeTeX.
 This means adding \use_non_tex_fonts true to the header of the .lyx document files.
 Then all OpenType, AAT and Graphite fonts installed locally on your OS can be used directly.

 In order to access the smart font features of EB Garamond, some code has to be added to the document preamble.
 E.g. to set EB Garamond as the document main font using old style figures and the OpenType Stylistic Set 6 (long-tailed Q), the following code can be used: